Skip to main content

 5 mentions Positive Neutral Negative

-Grinding in the game is notably time-consuming and can feel tedious, requiring significant player effort.
-Some users suggest features like a scenario editor to reduce repetitive tasks and streamline gameplay setup.
+Grinding in the game is notably time-consuming and can feel tedious, requiring significant player effort to progress.
+This repetitive aspect may detract from the overall experience, especially without features like a scenario editor to streamline setup and reduce unnecessary grinding.

 • “You'll need a second life for grinding.”